imsafwanp2/imsafwanp2.github.io/Husky_instructions.md

 By default, the robot starts with an EKF-based localization system, but GPS is not integrated into this default configuration.

-- First, I stopped the Clearpath default EKF localization.
+- First, I stopped the Clearpath default EKF localization. we can do this by commenting out `enable_ekf ` inside `/opt/ros/humble/share/clearpath_common/launch/platform.launch.py` and `/opt/ros/humble/share/clearpath_control/launch/localization.launch.py` scripts.

 - Second, I installed the `robot_localization` package from source and modified the configuration.
 I implemented a **dual EKF setup** to improve outdoor localization performance.